anshumanthakur24/FoodFlow/mock-server/docs/usage.md

 Fetch recent events persisted in MongoDB (`sim_events`). `limit` defaults to 100 and is capped at 500.

-All emitted events now include an `emittedFrom` object inside the payload with the source node details:
+All emitted events now include an `emittedFrom` object inside the payload with the source node details, plus simulated time fields that advance between events:

 ```json
 {